argaja10/Histopathology-Image-Classification/README.md

-This project applies CNN-based deep learning models with multiple pooling layer variations to classfiy images as IDC positive/negative.
+This project applies CNN-based deep learning models with multiple pooling layer variations to classfiy whole-slide-image patches as IDC positive/negative.